sandoval/java-interview/README.md

 ### 0. Configure enviromnent

-Use the environment variables in ``java.env.example`` in the IntelliJ SpringBoot service to perform the build.
-It is located at ``docs/interview-lucas-petrola-explanation``
+Use the environment variables in java.env.example in the IntelliJ SpringBoot service to perform the build.
+It can be found in the forwarded email.

 You also need to export the values from ``docker.env.example`` in the Docker service.
 This will generate the database environment with the correct configuration.